harshitmalhotra/online-compiler/README.md

 ## About

 This is a web application developed as part of a btp project.
-Users can use the C, C++, Java and Python compilers.
+Users can use the Java compiler.

 Users can do two things: